There is a lot to see around Sihanoukville. Ancient ruins, lush jungle, white beaches. Welcome to Cambodia, Kingdom of Wonders!

 OCHHEUTEAL & SERENDIPITY BEACHES

 These are the two busiest beaches in town.
 Ochheuteal is a very long and narrow beach and Serendipity is at the arching northern end of the beach.
 Most of the hotels/hostels, restaurants and bars are located around these areas especially on the road leading to Serendipity beach (Serendipity Road).
-Most parties and late night bars are around these areas.
+Most parties and late-night bars are around these areas.

-It is over a kilometer long of white sands but most of it is closed for a development project.
+It is over a kilometre long of white sands but most of it is closed for a development project.
 A small part of it is accessible to the public and offers a few beach BBQ huts.